spannaexmachina/PEQ-C/README.md

 # PEQ-C
-PEQ-C ("peeksee") is a graphical application or game engine written explicity for C implementation.
+PEQ-C ("peeksee") is a graphical SDK written in C and with C implementation in mind.

+PEQ-C utilises Single DirectMedia Layer (www.libsdl.org).

-Currently in development.
+Currently in pre-alpha stage.